MolletSimon/where-in-the-world-the-game/README.md

 # Where in the world the game

 ## Preprod
-This project is currently in alpha 0.1.1, you already can access to the game at this address : "https://where-in-the-world-game.web.app/" but only the flag game is available for the moment.
-Capital city game will come in version 0.2.0 and population game will come in 0.3.0.
+This project is currently in beta 0.5.0, you already can access to the game at this address : "https://whereintheworld.online"

-## Will arrive soon
-- Dark mode
-- Mobile responsive

 ## Features 🗒
 - **Authentification** 🔐